The Perfect Date Night Meal

 Tips and Tricks

-I normally salt and pepper my steaks about a half hour before I cook them and let sit while coming to room temperature.
+I normally salt and pepper my steaks about a half hour before I cook them and let them sit while coming to room temperature.
 This starts pulling the juices to the surface and gives your steak a better crust.